tesla809/erc-20-tutorial/README.md

 This function:

 - Modifies the state of the contract
+- `reverts` if failure occurs
+- returns `true` if transfer is possible

-Moves the amount of tokens from the function caller address (msg.sender) to the recipient address.
-This function emits the Transfer event defined later.
+`transfer()` moves an `amount` of tokens from the function caller’s `address` to recipient's `address`.
+Then it emits the Transfer event defined later.
 It returns true if the transfer was possible.

 ##### approve